oliverbenns/exercises/README.md

 # Exercises

-Solutions to problems, programming patterns and answers to interview questions.
+Alogrithms, solutions to problems, programming patterns and answers to interview questions.